koza/ducttapejs/README.md

 ## Introduction
-DuctTapeJS is a very light weight web application framework.
+DuctTapeJS is a very light weight vanilla Javascript web application framework.
 Following the convention over configuration design paradigm.
 It offers you an easy way to structure your webapp along with some built-in functionality and then gets out of your way.

 **Built-in Functionality**